vdaas/vald/CONTRIBUTING.md

 Before making any changes, you may need to understand the standard flow of making changes.

-If you found any bugs or security issue in Vald, or you want to request a new feature, please follow [this section](#issue-contribution) to contribute on the issue.
+If you found any bugs or security issues in Vald, or you want to request a new feature, please follow [this section](#issue-contribution) to contribute to the issue.

-If you decided to make pull request contribution, including source code changes, or documentation changes, you need to understand the overall flow to make changes, including:
+If you decided to make a pull request contribution, including source code changes, or documentation changes, you need to understand the overall flow to make changes, including:

-1. Create development branch
+1. Create a development branch
 2. Make code changes
 3. Test your changes
 4. Commit your changes
-5. Create Pull Request
+5. Create a pull request

 We will describe the details in [this section](#pull-request-contribution).